Ahmad Shah Massoud: Assassination

-Connection to September 11, 2001
+Connection to the September 11 attacks

 The assassination of Massoud is considered to have a strong connection to the September 11 attacks in 2001 on U.S. soil, which killed nearly 3,000 people.
 It appeared to have been the major terrorist attack which Massoud had warned against in his speech to the European Parliament several months earlier.
 Al-Qaeda's motive for the assassination is believed to have been to secure the Taliban's support of Osama bin Laden after the planned attacks.
 By eliminating Massoud, it was expected that the remaining anti-Taliban forces in Afghanistan would collapse, allowing the Taliban to solidify their control over the country.
 Bin Laden thought that this, in turn, would make the Taliban indebted to him, and he believed their support would be crucial for his planned war against the United States.

 In late 2001, a computer was seized that was stolen from an office used by al-Qaeda immediately after the fall of Kabul in November.
 This computer was mainly used by Aiman al-Zawahri and contained the letter with the interview request for Massoud.
 The two assassins had completed military training in training camps in Afghanistan at the end of 2000 and were selected for the suicide mission in the spring or early summer of the following year.
 The Afghan publicist Waheed Muzhda, who worked for the Taliban in the Foreign Ministry, confirmed the two assassins met with al-Qaeda officials in Kandahar and bin Laden and al-Zawahri saw them off when they left.
 Following the assassination, bin Laden had an emissary deliver Dahmane Abd al-Sattar's widow a letter with $500 in an envelope to settle a debt.
 An al-Qaeda magazine in Saudi Arabia later published a biography of Youssef al-Aayyiri, who headed al-Qaeda's operations in Saudi Arabia from 2002, which described al-Qaeda's involvement in Massoud's assassination.
 Osama bin Laden commissioned the assassination attempt to appease the Taliban because of the imminent terrorist attacks in the US, which would cause serious problems for the Taliban.

 The Taliban denied any involvement in Massoud's assassination, and it is very unlikely that they were privy to the assassination plans.
 There were a few minor attacks by the Taliban after the attack, but no major offensive.